Ready4War/advanced-warfare/README.md

 # advanced-warfare
-First push for a Call Of Duty Popular Game:AW.
+First push for a Call Of Duty Popular Series:AW.